Date of Statehood: August 10, 1821

 U.S. Senators: Eric Schmitt (R) Josh Hawley (R)

-U.S. House delegation 6 Republicans
+U.S. House delegation 6 Republicans, 2 Democrats

 This website uses cookies.